 are posted a few days at a time to ensure availability of supplies of fruit.
 If you do not see your date listed on our calendar, please check back, as we open reservations for picking on a rolling basis.
+Reservations are not required for the pumpkin patch, barnyard or farm store.
 You must wear a mask and practice social distancing.
 Please remember that if you are not feeling well, or have been tested recently for COVID, STAY HOME.

 In order to have a successful U-Pick season during the Covid-19 pandemic, careful planning and adjustments must be made with how we manage our guests, and our crops.